andrew/ultimate-awesome/README.md

 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [Awesome-LLM-Prompt-Optimization](https://github.com/jxzhangjhu/Awesome-LLM-Prompt-Optimization) - Awesome-LLM-Prompt-Optimization: a curated list of advanced prompt optimization and tuning methods in Large Language Models.
 - [awesome-deep-phenomena](https://github.com/MinghuiChen43/awesome-deep-phenomena) - A curated list of papers of interesting empirical study and insight on deep learning.
 Continually updating.
+- [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-marketing](https://github.com/ronakganatra/awesome-marketing) - A living document of hand-picked resources for marketers.
 - [awesome-amazon-seller](https://github.com/ScaleLeap/awesome-amazon-seller) - A curated list of tools and resources for Amazon sellers.
 - [open-production-web-projects](https://github.com/sdil/open-production-web-projects) - List of Open Source production-ready web projects.